Highlight

 Musical programme

-Featuring singer Cengîz Yazgî, the group Orkèstar with Parham Alizadeh, the transcultural ensemble Tschiltan, the Uzbek music group Dilfuza Qobilova, as well as the celebrated Afghan singer Wajiha together with Farid Rastagar.
+Featuring singer Cengîz Yazgî, the group Orkèstar with Parham Alizadeh, the transcultural ensemble Tschiltan, the “Milliy Meros” ensemble of the Uzbek State Philharmonic Orchestra conducted by Dilfuza Qobilova, as well as the celebrated Afghan singer Wajiha together with Farid Rastagar and the grand masters Ramin Saqizada and Feraydoon Meyazada.

-Enjoy traditional specialties, discover handmade crafts at the bazaar stands, and take a break at the tea stall.
+Enjoy traditional specialities, discover handmade crafts at the bazaar stalls and treat yourself to a break at the tea bar.

-Over the course of nearly a year, representatives of various associations and committed individuals collaborated, developed ideas, and co-created the program.
-This festival is a warm invitation to everyone to celebrate renewal.
+For almost a year, representatives of various associations and committed individuals have been working together, developing ideas and designing the programme.
+This festival is a warm invitation to everyone to celebrate a new beginning.

 Integrationshelfer Meehr